A Bayesian Approach to Feedback Control for Hyperbolic Balance Laws: Numerical Results

 For the initial probability distributions of the parameter $\kappa$, we consider the following two cases: \begin{itemize} \item Case I: $\kappa \in [-2,2]$ and ${\cal P}(\kappa)= \frac{1}{4}$; \item Case II: $\kappa \in [-5,5]$ and ${\cal P}(\kappa)= \frac{1}{\sigma \sqrt{2 \pi}}e^{-\frac{(\kappa-\mu)^2}{2 \sigma^2}}$, with $\sigma=\mu=1$. \end{itemize}

-We first normalize the probability distributions and then compute the numerical results until the final time $T=5$ on a uniform mesh with $N_x=100$ and $N_\kappa=800$.
+We first normalize the probability distributions and then compute the numerical results on a uniform mesh with $N_x=100$ and $N_\kappa=800$.
 The obtained numerical results are presented in Figure \ref{fig1}.
 Here, the values of the probability distributions are updated based on the corresponding Lyapunov function

 where $\mu_1$ and $\mu_2$ are two positive constants.
 For more details, we refer the reader to \cite[(33)]{banda2013numerical}.
 As expected, the stability interval $(-1,1)$ is recovered independently of the chosen prior, which is consistent with \cite[Theorem 2.1]{banda2013numerical} and validates the proposed methodology.